-All developments in Critical Drainage Areas (excluding minor housing extensions less than 50m2) which relate to a net increase in impermeable area must include at least one 'at source' SUDs measure (e.g. water butt, permeable surface).
+All developments in Critical Drainage Areas (excluding minor housing extensions less than 50m) which relate to a net increase in impermeable area are to must(MM90) include at least one 'at source' SUDs measure (e.g. water butt, permeable surface).
 This is to assist in reducing the peak volume of discharge from the site.